Andrew Jackson Houston

-Andrew Jackson Houston (June 21, 1854 – June 26, 1941) was an American politician.
-He was a son of the famous Texas hero and statesman Sam Houston and his wife Margaret Lea Houston, and was named for his father's mentor Andrew Jackson.
-He served briefly as a United States senator in 1941, appointed to temporarily fill the vacancy left by the death of longtime Senator Morris Sheppard.
+Andrew Jackson Houston (June 21, 1854 – June 26, 1941) was an American politician who served briefly as a United States senator in 1941, appointed to temporarily fill the vacancy left by the death of longtime Senator Morris Sheppard.
+He was a son of statesman Sam Houston and his wife Margaret Lea Houston, and was named for his father's mentor Andrew Jackson.

 Early life

 Andrew J. Houston was born in Independence, Texas, on June 21, 1854.
 He was educated at several military academies and colleges, including Baylor University and West Point—a member of the Class of 1875, he dropped out before graduating.
 He studied law and was admitted to the bar in 1876.

 Career

 Houston had a varied career, including serving as clerk of the federal court in Dallas, a colonel in the Texas National Guard and United States Marshal for the eastern district of Texas.

 Houston ran unsuccessfully for Governor of Texas in 1892 as a lily-white Republican candidate.

 During the Spanish–American War Houston raised and organized a cavalry troop which was mustered into service as part of the Rough Riders.
 In 1910 and 1912 he was a Prohibition Party candidate for Governor.

 A longtime resident of La Porte, in 1918 he retired to study and write history.
 From 1924 until his Senate appointment he held a sinecure as Superintendent of the state park at the San Jacinto battleground, where his father had won the battle which led to the independence of Texas from Mexico.